‘I was exemplary’ – officer accused of sharing offensive messages with Couzens

 Their WhatsApp chat, called “Bottle and Stoppers” comprised seven officers who had transferred from the Civil Nuclear Constabulary (CNC) to the Met.

-Messages from the chat were found on Wayne Couzens’ phone during investigations into the murder of Ms Everard last year.
+It is known that messages from the chat were found on Wayne Couzens’ phone during investigations into the murder of Ms Everard last year, though the court has not made direct reference to this due to other ongoing hearings.

 Borders had worked for the CNC from March 30 2014, and transferred to the Met on February 11 2019.